Learn How to Protect Yourself Online

 Set up and use remote find, lock and erase functions.
 Do not “jailbreak” or “root” your mobile device to alter the operating system and add customized software and applications.
 This opens devices to extreme risk by altering the underlying system security settings.

 Public Wi-Fi is generally unencrypted, meaning it’s not protected by a password.
 Using an unencrypted network can allow others to see what web pages you visit, and in some cases, what you type into unencrypted text fields.
-If you must access sensitive information while away from your home network, use a virtual private network (VPN) that encrypts traffic on your device.
+If you must access sensitive information on a laptop while away from your home network, use a virtual private network (VPN) that encrypts traffic on your device.

 PCs, laptops, smart phones, tablets and other web-enabled devices need the most current security software, web browser and operating system.
 Consider using a dedicated computer for banking versus other day-to-day functions to lessen the chance of a computer infection leading to theft.
 When traveling, keep your computer/devices safe at all times.
 Do not leave equipment in the trunk of your car or unattended in public areas.